aspose-total-cloud/Aspose.Total-Products/total/net/conversion/odt-to-xps/_index.md

----title: Convert ODT to XPS via Net SDK in Clouddescription: Cloud APIs & SDKs to Convert ODT to XPS.
+---title: Convert Word to XPS, ODT to XPS FREE Converter or Net SDKdescription: Free Conversion of ODT to XPS by using Net Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---